divijgupta/divijgupta.github.io/README.md

-This is the code for my personal portfolio, a single-page, lightweight application.
+This is my personal website.